Introduction to Caching and Caching Strategies

 Advantages of caching

-1. By storing frequently accessed data, caching reduces the need to retrieve data from slower data sources.
-This will result in faster access, quicker response times and better user experience.
+• By storing frequently accessed data, caching reduces the need to retrieve data from slower data sources.
+This will result in faster access and low latency.

 • Caching increases throughput because it provides much higher request rates compared to the main database.
 For example, a cache instance can serve hundreds of thousands of requests per second.